retooth2/xenharmlib/doc/quickstart.rst

     assert P5_31 < P5_12

-Interval sortability can come in handy, for example if you want to sort different EDOs according to the width of their fifth:
+Interval sortability can come in handy, for example, if you want to sort different EDOs according to the width of their fifth:

 .. testcode::